 The commands are listed in alphabetical order.

-When SSL (Secure Socket Layer) encryption is enabled for the cluster external ports (that is, the client and admin ports, not just the httpd port), you must explicitly tell VoltDB CLI commands that interact with a running cluster to use SSL.
+When TLS (Transport Layer Security) encryption is enabled for the cluster external ports (that is, the client and admin ports, not just the httpd port), you must explicitly tell VoltDB CLI commands that interact with a running cluster to use TLS.
 The simplest way to do this, if you are using a certificate from an external certificate authority, is to include the --ssl flag on the command line.
 For example:

 $ sqlcmd --ssl